animeshroydev/Github-formatting-syntax/README.md

 # Github-formatting-syntax
-# (The largest heading)
+# The largest heading
 ## Second Largest heading
 ### The smallest heading
-In this video I will show you how you can format text in Github README...
+In this video I will show you how you can format text in Github README...(This is just simple text)